cirosantilli/algorithms/README.md

-Algorithms, data structures and solutions to algorithmic exercises in C++.
+Algorithms, data structures and algorithmic exercises in C++.

 Educational use only, for serious applications use real libraries like Boost.